adamwickenden/AutomatingAWSPython/README.md

 Sync a folder to an s3 bucket
 Set AWS profile with --profile=<name>
 Sync now only uploads if a file has changed and removes files from s3 if no longer in the local directory

+Notifon:
+Notifies a slack site when a new instance is created